jfahmy/Prose-and-Babel-API/README.md

 ### Requesting a Haiku:

-SAMPLE CALL - This will return a haiku as a string:
+This call will return a haiku as a string:

 response = stub.GetFib(ProseAndBabel_pb2.BabelRequest())

-repsone.prose
+response.prose

 ### Requesting a Markov Sentence:

-SAMPLE CALL - This will return a Markov sentence as a string:
+This call will return a Markov sentence as a string:

 response = stub.UserMarkov(ProseAndBabel_pb2.BabelRequest(ask=text))